ethereum/go-ethereum/cmd/signer/README.md

 All methods in this API uses object-based parameters, so that there can be no mixups of parameters: each piece of data is accessed by key.

+See the [ui api changelog](intapi_changelog.md) for information about changes to this API.

 ### ApproveTx